DivvyPayHQ/web-homework/README.md

 ## Instructions

-See the [frontend instructions](frontend.md) for frontend focused instructions.
+See the [Frontend instructions](webapp/README.md) for frontend focused instructions.

-See the [backend instructions](backend.md) for backend focused instructions.
+See the [Backend instructions](backend.md) for backend focused instructions.